tamiewong/traffic-imputation/README.md

 > python -m pip install --upgrade pip
 > pip install -r requirements.txt
 > pip install -e
+4. Inside the data folder, locate the file utd_agg
+5. Unzip the file and ensure that it is shown as utd_agg.parquet inside the data folder

 To run the ST-GT